IthihasVarma/See-U-Again/CONTRIBUTING.md

    - Improve user validation in the `user_management.py` and `database.py` files.
    - Add error handling and user feedback mechanisms in the front end.

+4. **Documentation**: Update documentation to reflect any new features or changes made during development.

+5. **Testing**: Implement unit tests for the back end functionalities to ensure reliability and maintainability.

 ## How to Contribute
 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.